Egg Carton Flowers Painting Craft for Kids

 Any mom or Grandma would love to have an egg carton flower bouquet as a keepsake.
 Check out more fun Easy Toddler painting ideas here.

-Egg cartons are useful for storing eggs and can also be transformed into fun and easy crafts.
-Egg carton crafts are a great way to keep kids occupied and engaged during craft time while also fostering creativity and imagination.
 Plus, they’re a great way to recycle and repurpose waste.
 This blog post will cover how to make flowers from an egg carton.
 Try this toddler painting craft project with your kids or for your next DIY project.

-Supplies needed to Make Egg Carton Flowers
+Supplies Needed to Make Egg Carton Flowers

 – cardboard egg carton